Kurt Eichenwald: Vanity Fair and Newsweek

+In October 2016, Eichenwald wrote an article published in Newsweek alleging coordination between Russian agents and then presidential candidate Donald Trump, on the grounds that Trump quoted from a retracted Sputnik article at a campaign event.
+In February 2017, Sputnik editor Bill Moran filed a libel lawsuit against Newsweek, which later removed the two relevant stories by Eichenwald as part of a settlement.
+At the time of the settlement, Eichenwald was no longer employed by Newsweek.

+In December 2016, Eichenwald was criticized for breaching journalistic ethics by tweeting an unsubstantiated claim that Donald Trump was "institutionalized in a mental hospital" in 1990.

 Books

 Eichenwald's reporting on Prudential led to his first book, Serpent on the Rock (1995), which focused primarily on the limited partnership scandal at Prudential Securities, which is alleged to have defrauded 340,000 people out of eight billion dollars.
 The book was positively reviewed by Kirkus reviews, with a comparison to the bestseller Barbarians at the Gate.

 In 2000, he published his second book, The Informant.
 While still a business book, The Informant was much more of a non-fiction police procedural depicting the inner workings of the FBI in detail.
 The book was subsequently adapted as the feature film a film adaptation.
 The movie, a dark comedy directed by Steven Soderbergh and starring Matt Damon, was released in 2009.